plus2/jquery.sifter/README.md

 ### Example

-_You can find a functioning version of this example in the examples/ directory in this repository._
+_You can find a functioning version of this example in this repository's examples/ directory._

 Your markup looks like this: